by: Nerissa Cannon

 I was just barely through the parking lot and past the concessions stands and knew I was in for quite a work out!
 The sand was loose and thick.
 I was heading towards an uphill battle with a dune.
 I left deep, rutted tracks as I pushed forward.
 Was it tough?
 You bet!
 There is a reason why many athletes train in sand.
 As much effort as it took me to keep moving forward, the important thing was that I kept moving forward.
 I was not getting bogged by the sand.
 I was not stuck.
 Slowly, I inched my way towards a temporary saving grace: the access mat.

-Many beaches are starting to implement these mats.
+Many beaches are starting to implement these mats for wheelchair users.
 I see it as a wonderful addition not just to benefit those in wheelchairs, but also anyone with a mobility challenge for whom walking in sand is challenging.
 Even parents with strollers or groups with rolling coolers filled with drinks and snacks for the day will be grateful to come across this walkway on the loose sand.
 It most definitely cut down the effort I had to expend and got me closer to the water that much sooner.
 I had this vision of racing full tilt along the ramp all the way into the sea.
 The only downside is that it didn't go ALL the way to the water.
 I guess they knew adrenaline junkies like me would cause a high speed safety issue, ha ha!

 At first I was a little annoyed that it didn't get me as far through the challenging sand as I hoped, but that's all part of the adventure!
 I took a deep breath and prepared myself for another set of coastal chest presses!
 I was making progress, but I felt bad that I was slowing down my friends.
 One offered to push me which I at first declined out of habit.
 I'm fiercely independent, but I've been trying to let myself accept help in certain circumstances.
 It's still tough for me to do so; however, being able to see the ocean made me eager to get to the water's edge ASAP.
 I struck a reluctant bargain with my friend: I would carry her shoes in my backpack, she would push me, and I'd still help by pushing with the levers so that not all of the effort of moving me was put on her.
 Working in tandem got us to where we were going MUCH faster than if I had remained stubbornly independent.